136MasterNR/Battles-of-Batch/README.md

   - **Slow Down**: This effect will increase the action value of the enemy or player, basically slowing them down by a bit.
   - **Fire**: This effect will damage the enemy or the player every registered turn, for a set amount of turns.
   - **Poison**: This effect will damage the enemy or the player every registered round, for a set amount of rounds.
+  - **Bleed**: This effect will damage the enemy or the player every registered turn, until the item Heal is used.

 ### How it Works : Enemies (#3.2)
   - Enemies spawn with a random amount of HP, the amount increases depending on the enemy's level.